comraderoyce/and-wells/README.md

 [roycewells.io](http://roycewells.io)

-Built with Hugo.
-Deployed with Wercker.
+Built with Hugo and deployed to S3 with Wercker.

 See how [here](http://roycewells.io/writing/hugo/).